Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

 To summarize: we can selectively probe the relaxation of modes in different irreps by altering the pump and probe polarization, as well as altering the direction in which we measure nonlinear current.
-In the absence of intrinsic damping, the oscillation damping is a power law function of time, with larger exponent than in the $s-$wave case.
-In the presence of intrinsic damping the oscillations decay exponentially at a rate controlled by the damping at the antinodes, whereas the gap recovery is controlled by the damping at the nodes, and follows either an exponential or power law time dependence depending on the nature of the damping.
-Thus, the intrinsic damping at the nodes and antinodes may therefore be extracted from the gap recovery and oscillation decay respectively.
+In the absence of intrinsic pseudospin damping, the oscillation decay of macroscopic observables are a power law function of time, with larger exponent than in the $s$-wave case.
+In the presence of intrinsic damping the oscillations decay exponentially at a rate controlled by the damping at the antinodes, whereas the recovery rates are controlled by the damping at the nodes, and follows either an exponential or power law time dependence depending on the nature of the damping.
+Thus, the intrinsic damping at the nodes and antinodes may therefore be extracted from the recovery and oscillation decay respectively.